-Vulkan is commonly used for realtime visualization and, like CUDA, is executed on the GPU.
-This provides an opportunity for efficient sharing of resources between CUDA and this rendering framework.
+OpenGL and Vulkan are commonly used for realtime visualization and, like CUDA, are executed on the GPU.
+This provides an opportunity for efficient sharing of resources between CUDA and those rendering frameworks.

-The Holoviz module uses the external resource interoperability functions of the low-level CUDA driver application programming interface, the Vulkan external memory and external semaphore extensions.
+- The OpenGL and Segmentation Visualizer extensions use the OpenGL interoperability functions provided by the CUDA runtime API. - The Holoviz module uses the external resource interoperability functions of the low-level CUDA driver application programming interface, the Vulkan external memory and external semaphore extensions.